varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/DisplayDatabaseNameStg.md

 # Display Database Name

 Controls if the source database name should be included in the generated SSIS package name.
-E.g. the default "EXT_AWLT_Customer" package name would be named "EXT_AWLT_AdventureWorksLT2012_Customer" when enabled
+E.g. the default `EXT_AWLT_Customer` package name would be named `EXT_AWLT_AdventureWorksLT2012_Customer` when enabled

 Notes: